Limit Theorems for Factor Models: GOALS AND EXAMPLES

 Let the data contain observations on many units indexed by $i=1,...,N,$ and observed for multiple time periods $t=1,...,T.$ We assume that both $N$ and $T$ increase to infinity without restrictions on their rates.
 The goal of this paper is to find the conditions under which the following statement will hold:

 where

+and $\Sigma _{\xi }$ is an asymptotic variance matrix.
 Here, $e_{it}$ are weakly cross-sectionally dependent entity-specific (idiosyncratic)\footnote{ By idiosyncratic error we mean the factor-removed part of entity-specific variables.} errors with $\mathbb{E}\left( e_{it}\right) =0$.
 Errors $e_{it}$ are uncorrelated with the variables $v_{t}$ and $w_{st}$ that are common to all units $i=1,...,N$ (more exact conditions are to appear in the next Section).
 We assume $\gamma _{i},$ $i=1,...,N,$ to be non-random entity-specific weights.
 Further, we want to study the circumstances when one can also consistently estimate the asymptotic covariance -- that is, sufficient conditions for a statement like

 As we argue below (see Examples 1--3), statements (\ref{eq: CLT}) and (\ref {eq: variance}) are often needed in order to conduct statistical inferences (testing or confidence set construction) about a structural parameter, $ \lambda ,$ which is estimated in two steps.
-We consider a case when at the first step a researcher estimates a parameter $\beta _{i}$ for each entity/unit/state $i=1,...,N$, typically via running OLS or IV time series regressions.
-A typical linear estimator can be written as $\widehat{\beta } _{i}=\beta _{i}+\varepsilon _{i},$ where the estimation error has the structure $\varepsilon _{i}=\left( 1+o_{p}(1)\right) \frac{1}{T} \sum_{t=1}^{T}v_{t}e_{it}$, with the $o_{p}(1)$ term uniformly small over the units.
-In this setting, $v_{t}$ is either a regressor common to all entities, or a common systematic part of entity-specific regressors that have a factor structure.\footnote{ Our setting can accommodate entity-specific regressors, say $v_{it}$, that have factor structure themselves.
+We consider a case when in the first step a researcher estimates a parameter $\beta _{i}$ for each entity/unit/state $i=1,...,N$, typically via running OLS or IV time series regressions.
+A typical linear estimator can be written as $\widehat{\beta } _{i}=\beta _{i}+\varepsilon _{i},$ where the estimation error has the structure $\varepsilon _{i}=\big( 1+o_{p}(1)\big) \frac{1}{T} \sum_{t=1}^{T}v_{t}e_{it}$, with the $o_{p}(1)$ term uniformly small over the units.
+In this setting, $v_{t}$ is either a regressor common to all entities, or a common systematic part of entity-specific regressors that have a factor structure.\footnote{ Our setting can accommodate entity-specific regressors, say $v_{it}$, that have a factor structure themselves.
 Assume that $v_{it}=a_{i}u_{t}+u_{it},$ where $u_{t}$ is a common co-movement in the regressors and $u_{it}$ is idiosyncratic.
 Then

 where $v_{t}=(u_{t},1)^{\prime }$ and $e_{it}^{\ast }=(a_{i}e_{it},u_{it}e_{it})$.}

 \paragraph{Example 1.}